Charles Edward, Duke of Saxe-Coburg and Gotha: Birth and family

 To each other, these impressive-looking figures might be known by such arch nicknames as Ducky or Mossie or Sossie, but among the group were a host of future kings, queens, emperors and empresses.
 In time, these direct descendants of Queen Victoria would sit on no less than ten European thrones.
 With good reason was the old Queen known as the 'Grandmama of Europe'.
 And in an age when it was still widely believed that monarchs were as important as they looked, it would be only natural ... [for a child to assume it was] the most powerful clan on earth.

+Charles Edward, his mother, and his sister were surrounded by members of the wider royal family in proximity to Queen Victoria.
+They frequently spent time with the Queen at her various estates.
+Charles Edward was described as Victoria's favourite grandchild.
+The boy and his sister often visited Balmoral Castle where they prepared for their future positions.
+Victoria enjoyed her grandchildren acting out dramatic scenes which reflected the religious values she wanted to inculcate in them.
+Lewis Carroll, a family friend, described Charles Edward as a "perfect little prince" who was well-trained in court etiquette and ceremony.
+Princess Helen also took her children on visits to her relatives in Germany and the Netherlands.